samkasman/jsonresume-theme-samk/README.md

 # jsonresume-theme-samk

-This is my custom [JSON Resume](http://jsonresume.org/) theme.

-Available for use via [npm](https://www.npmjs.com/package/jsonresume-theme-samk)
+This is my custom [JSON Resume](http://jsonresume.org/) theme, available for use via [npm](https://www.npmjs.com/package/jsonresume-theme-samk).

 If you're interested in customizing it, see below.